MiHarsh/webevaluator/README.md

 #### ADA compliance

 ADA compliance stands for the Americans with Disabilities Act Standards for Accessible Design.
-What that means is that all electronic information and technology (website) must be accessible to those with disabilities.
+Means all electronic information and technology (website) must be accessible to those with disabilities.
 The ADA compliance majorly includes the following points:

 | <!-- -->    | <!-- -->    |